thelia/memo-book/src/05-modules.md

 ### Module.xml content

-Module.xml file is a description of your module. includes the author's name, his contact details, module version and the version of Thelia it is compatible with.
+Module.xml file is a description of your module.
+It includes the author's name, his contact details, module version and the version of Thelia it is compatible with.

 ```xml